Seltsam1/mars-web-scraping/README.md

   - The second python file (app.py) will create a flask instance, store scraped data into a mongo database, and render the indext.html file
   - The html file (located in templates folder) is the landing page for the Mars app

+- The "examples" folder includes pics (png files) of the final rendered layout of the Mars app

 ## Features

 - web-scraping.ipynb (Jupyter Notebook)